confact/CrIRCd/README.md

 1. clone this repo
 2. build the program with: `crystal build --release ./src/circed.cr`
 3. run the program with `./circed`

+### Config
+The config is in `config.yml` and is pretty self explanatory.
+You can change the port, hostname, stats and other things.

 ## Known issues
 * modes is not there for users, channels